Required

 The 10 Worst States for Credit Scores in the U.S.

-While these states have a lot of good things going for them, residents of these states do have the cards stacked against them, relatively speaking, when it comes to building and improving credit.
+While these states have a lot going for them relative to building and improving credit, residents of these states do have the cards stacked against them.

-Over half of the worst states for good credit are in the south, but the number 1 worst state for good credit, Nevada, is in the Southwest, joining Arizona and New Mexico as southwestern states where it’s harder to build good credit.
+Over half of the worst states for good credit are in the South, but Nevada, the number one worst state for good credit, is in the Southwest.
+It joins Arizona and New Mexico as southwestern states where it’s harder to build good credit.

-Nevada is at the top of the list due to a high cost of living, one of the highest unemployment rates in the country, and one of the highest percentages of residents with no health insurance.
-It also has the highest rate of credit card delinquency rates in the country, as well as one of the highest rates of bankruptcies.
+Nevada is at the top of the list due to its high cost of living, one of the highest unemployment rates in the country, and one of the highest percentages of residents without health insurance.
+It also has the highest credit card delinquency rate and one of the highest rates of bankruptcy.

-In the southern states, median incomes are on the low side, as are credit scores.
+In the southern states, median incomes, as are credit scores, are on the low side.

 Number 2 Mississippi has the lowest average credit score in the country, the lowest median income, and the second to worst mortgage delinquency rates in the country.